szyxxx/szyxxx/README.md

 <br>

 🚀 I'm currently navigating the world of Computer Engineering, fueled by a passion for turning complex problems into elegant code.
-My journey started with C, took an exciting turn with Python, and now I'm diving deep into web technologies and the cloud!
+My journey started with C, took an exciting turn with Python, and now I'm diving deep into AI technologies and the cloud!

 ---